 The Adidas Group strives to be the global leader in the sporting goods industry with brands built on a passion for sports and a sporting lifestyle.

-The majority of people who see these statements side-by-side (myself included) say that Nike’s is more inspiring.
-It’s both specific and universal, with a purpose behind it that transcends just selling shoes.
-It’s not for everyone, however; many people see the Adidas statement and identify strongly with it.
+While Adidas and Nike are competitors in some ways, they also aspire to very different goals.
+By clearly stating their intent, they're able to attract people who are inspired by that goal.
+Nike’s is more inspiring to me personally, but I know many people see the Adidas statement and identify strongly with it.
 By describing themselves in a way that feels authentic to themselves, each of these groups is able to attract people who will likewise be inspired and contribute to the missions of these organizations.

 Nike and Adidas are huge organizations.
 Most of us probably work for much smaller organizations and our individual teams are even smaller yet.
 Large organizations are teams of teams - and each of those teams ought to have it’s own purpose clearly defined.